owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

 ## Train-Dev-Test split

-We splitted data in a way to make dataset uniform is terms of sentences leghts.
+We splitted data to the train, development and test datasets, distributing utterances uniformly by its length.
 Train-dev-test split can be found in [this repo folder](https://github.com/owoshch/english_determiners_checker/tree/master/data/det)